pgattu/TeslaIntegration/README.md

 The following Linux packages are required by this project.

-1. Install [**jq**](https://stedolan.github.io/jq/download/), a command-line JSON processor.
+1. Install <a href="https://stedolan.github.io/jq/download/" target="_blank">**jq**</a>, a command-line JSON processor.
 Issue the following at your Raspberry Pi command prompt to install it.
 ```
 sudo apt-get install jq
 ```